eleleung/cits3002/README.md

 ## A Secure File Server

-This project needs to create a file server/client pair that uses openSSL for encryption.

-The following commands need to be implemented:
+The following commands are valid inputs:
 * -a filename 		: add or replace a file on the oldtrusty server
 * -c number 		: provide the required circumference (length) of a circle of trust
 * -f filename 		: fetch an existing file from the oldtrusty server (simply sent to stdout)